EmmanuelAweJr/LetsGoToTheMovies2/README.md

 > Attributes
 > The Attributes for analysis are: Movie Rank, Genre, Year, Runtime, Rating, Votes, Revenue and Metascore
 >
-> Goal 2: TBD
+> Goal 2: Conduct linear regression analysis on an attribute of choice: Metascore

 #1.
 DATA

 The data is being furnished by an authored contributor and researcher,Promptcloud from Kaggle.
 This dataset represents a 10-year history of movies between the years 2006-2016.
 The location being accessed is: https://www.kaggle.com/datasets/PromptCloudHQ/imdb-data?select=IMDB-Movie-Data.csv
-Note: The following if for additional information purposes: Several data sources have made this informaiton possible, they are: IMDB: https://www.imdb.com/

 #2.
 METHOD